MudassarStd/Expensify/README.md

-An expense tracker application in attempt to learn Compose UI and related practices.
+An expense tracker application completely developed using Jetpack compose.

-Open to contribution (Compose Learners are encouraged)

 Inspiration Credits: Coding with FK